Creativity and Machine Learning: A Survey: Creativity Measures

 \subsubsection{Protocol for Evaluation}

-The protocol for evaluation strictly depends on the specific implementation of the \textit{eval(a)} function.
+The evaluation protocol strictly depends on the specific implementation of the \textit{eval()} function.
 For instance, Chef Watson \cite{varshney19a} uses two measures: flavorfulness for quality, and Bayesian surprise for novelty.
 Flavorfulness is computed by means of a regression model, built on olfactory pleasantness considering its constituent ingredients.
 Bayesian surprise \cite{baldi10} is a measure of surprise in terms of the impact of a piece of data that changes a prior distribution into a posterior distribution, calculated applying Bayes' theorem.
-The surprise is then the distance between posterior and prior distributions.
-It is worth noting that it has been demonstrated that there exists a mathematical limit in the maximization of quality and novelty when novelty is expressed in terms of Bayesian Surprise \cite{varshney19b}.
+The surprise is then the distance between the posterior and prior distributions.
+It is worth noting that it has been demonstrated that there exists a mathematical limit in the maximization of quality and novelty when novelty is expressed in terms of Bayesian surprise \cite{varshney19b}.
 On the other hand, The Painting Fool \cite{colton12b} uses DARCI \cite{norton10} in place of the evaluation function.
-DARCI is able to make associations between image features and descriptions of the images learned using a series of artificial neural networks as the basis for the appreciation.
+DARCI is able to make associations between image features and descriptions of the images learned using a series of NNs as the basis for the appreciation.
 It has therefore been used as a sort of artificial art critic to complement The Painting Fool, allowing it to assess the validity of its own creations.
 Finally, PIERRE \cite{morris12} evaluates the generated recipes again using novelty and quality.
-Novelty is computed by counting new combinations of used ingredients.
+Novelty is computed by counting new combinations of ingredients used.
 Quality is based on two NNs that perform a regression of user ratings based on the amount of different ingredients, working at two levels of abstraction.